Simple vs Compound Interest: Key Differences

 Where you find each in real life

-• Simple interest: Most car loans, some personal loans, certain bonds.
+• Simple interest: Most car loans, some personal loans, certain bonds, Treasury bills.

-• Compound interest: Savings accounts, CDs, mortgages, credit cards, most investments.
+• Compound interest: Savings accounts, CDs, mortgages, credit cards, index funds, 401(k)s, IRAs.